tudelft3d/3dfier/docs/pages/architecture/main_flow.md

 {% include imagezoom.html file="flows/threedfy.png" alt="Flow diagram for threedfy" %}

 ### Writing model
+Besides creation of the data an important part is to write the created model into a data standard applicable for future use.
+There are several options available from a 3D modelling, computer graphics or statistics point of view.
+Most code for writing the model to a file is specifically created for that output format.
+The flow diagram contains part of all available flows.
+A more detailed description can be found in [Output flows]({{site.baseurl}}/output_flow).
 {% include imagezoom.html file="flows/3dfier_writing_model.png" alt="Flow diagram for writing 3D models" %}